 The next time you travel outside of the U.S., you need to apply for a visa in order to return in H-1B status.
-To apply for a visa, you will need to take the original Form I-797 (which the OIE can lend to you) along with any other documents required by the U.S. Embassy or Consulate outside of the U.S. where you will apply for the visa.
+To apply for a visa, you will need to take the original Form I-797 (which the OIE can lend to you) along with a copy of your I-129, I-907, and passport to a visa-issuing U.S. Embassy or Consulate to apply for your visa.
 We recommend that you visit the appropriate Embassy's or Consulate's website for their requirements.

 3. Approval of H-1B Petition while Outside of the U.S.

 If you were outside of the U.S. while an H-1B visa petition was filed on your behalf, you must wait until SCSU obtains Form I-797: Notice of Approval before you are eligible to apply for a visa with which to enter the U.S. and begin your employment.
-Once USCIS has notified SCSU that it has approved our petition, we will send the original Form I-797, along with a copy of the petition, to your address outside of the U.S. You must take this document to apply for your visa and supporting documents to the U.S. Embassy or Consulate, which serves closest to your place of residence.
+Once USCIS has notified SCSU that it has approved our petition, we will send the original Form I-797, along with a copy of the petition, to your address outside of the U.S. You must take the I-797, visa petition, and your passport to a visa-issuing U.S. Embassy or Consulate to apply for your visa.
 Be sure to review the U.S. Department of State's list of Embassies and Consulates with online information about application procedures and requirements.

 4. Special Information for Canadian Citizens

 Citizens of Canada are not required to obtain a visa to enter the U.S. This is true not only for tourist visas, but also for other nonimmigrant status visas which permit employment, such as the H-1B.
 However, the H-1B employment requires a petition to USCIS.
 If you are in the U.S. in another nonimmigrant visa category, we will ask for a change of status to H-1B.
 We will notify you when we receive the approval notice from USCIS.